lakshay1121/mfe-helper-library/README.md

- "# mfehelper 🏗 Microfrontend Helper for Angular Module Federation
+echo "# mfehelper 🏗 Microfrontend Helper for Angular Module Federation

 mfehelper ensures your Angular host application runs smoothly even if some microfrontends (MFEs) are offline or unavailable.
 It prevents crashes by providing a fallback UI when an MFE is down, improving resilience and user experience.